MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 Enable options **View only** to block user input, and **Always on top** to always keep the window on the foreground.

+> [!TIP]
+> If you are running multiple flows in picture-in-picture mode sequencially, it is suggested that you keep the picture-in-picture window open so that the flows run faster, as user authentication and session loading will occur only once.

-## Trigger a desktop flow from a cloud flow in Picture-in-Picture
+## Trigger a desktop flow from a cloud flow in picture-in-picture

 You can trigger a desktop flow in picture-in-picture mode from a cloud flow.